teachyourselfcoding/tp/docs/DeveloperGuide.md

     - Cons: Might be tricky to implement and may need more resources.

 ### Storage
-The application will save all of the user inputs by using a `Storage` class, which is designed as singleton.
+The application will save all of the application's data to a local directory (specified when launching the `jar` file) by using a `Storage` class, which is designed as singleton and can only be created and assessed through public class methods of Storage.

+When `DueQuest` is launched, The `Storage` instance will be created

+Below is the UML of `Storage`:

 ![](Images/3.5Stroage.JPG)